 A broken patella breaks on your kneecap – a thin, flat bone that covers and protects your knee as a shield.
-It is usually caused by a direct injury such as a fall on your knee, a fall on your knee, or a collision, like and dashboard in a car accident.
+It is usually caused by a direct injury such as a fall on your knee, a fall on your knee, or a collision, like a dashboard in a car accident.
 A fracture of the patella is a serious injury, which can affect your ability to bend or straighten your knee.
 Some patella fractures are simple, but this small bone can break into many pieces.
-However, in this following article, we will tell about the next exercises for the fractured patella.
+However, in this following article, we will talk about the next exercises for the fractured patella.

 Some of the most common signs and symptoms of patella injury are as under:

 What Happens When The Patella Fractures Or Breaks?

 A fracture of the patella is usually caused by a direct impact on your knee.
 Depending on the force used, it may cause split ends, break it into two pieces, or break many smaller pieces.
 Patella fractures can cause the extensor system of your knee to malfunction.
 The quadriceps and patellar tendon attach to your patella, which often allows you to bend and extend your knee pain in fort worth.
 Cartilage can be damaged by this type of fracture, which can lead to posterior traumatic arthritis.
 Or suprapatellar bursitis.

 What Are The Different Types Of Patella Fracture?

 - Stable patella fracture: In stable fractures, also called “nondisplaced”, broken fractures of your bone remain in the correct position.

 - Displaced patella fracture: In a dislocated fracture, your fractured bone fragments have been removed from their proper location and do not fit properly.
 These pieces often require surgical repair to heal and allow your knee to function properly.